FLCCA Clay Board and Operation Policies

 FLCCA Clay Board Meetings

-Next meeting dates for the Northeast Florida Virtual School Board (DUVAL & CLAY)
+Next meeting date for the Northeast Florida Virtual Charter School Board

 - FY16-17 Budget [PDF]